 Here are the basics about choosing the right replacement front mech for your bike.

-A road bike front derailleur, often referred to as a front mech, is the mechanism which moves the chain across the front chainrings.
-It is very basically a cable-operated cage with two metal side plates which push the chain right or left on to larger or smaller chainrings.
+A road bike front derailleur, often referred to as a front mech, or gear, is the mechanism which moves the chain across the front chainrings.
+It is very basically a cage with two metal side plates which push the chain right or left on to larger or smaller chainrings.

 Unlike the bewildering choice of mountain bike front mechs, road bike front mechs are all bottom pull ie. the cable comes into the mech from the below, but there are other differences to look out for when purchasing.